ynput/ayon-usd-resolver/README.md

 The build should find `libmemcached` and proceed with the build.
 Without vcpkg the build system will check common installation paths.

 ## Linux and  macOS
 On Linux and macOS the build system uses [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) along with the standard installation paths.
-With Linux, use your packager to install `libmemcached-devel` or similar.
+With Linux, use your packager to install `libmemcached-devel`, `libmemcached-awesome-devel` or similar.
 On macOS, Homebrew is your friend - `brew install libmemcached`.

+To get newer version, it is very easy to [build it and install it](https://github.com/awesomized/libmemcached#from-source) as usual and build system will find it.

 # Repository Docs